A Conversation with the Author

 There is no bottom line on him.
 That’s the problem with all the biographies, especially that latest one that goes on for a thousand pages in its quest to be definitive.
 The authors want to “explain” Vincent and they can’t.
 He escapes them.
 He’s much, much more than the sum of his parts and even his individual parts are beyond capture.

 You don’t get off that easily.
-I think a succinct opinion does come through in Exile in the Light.
+I think a succinct opinion does come through in Exile in the Light and the work that supports it.
 Why be afraid to verbalize it?

 All right, forced into this, I would say that Vincent van Gogh was a man with many contradictory qualities and a family background in art who had a gnawing vision he couldn’t quite define and no particular gift for perspective or proportion.
 In the process of finding a way to express that nebulous vision, and in hopes of earning a living and gaining the approval that every man needs, he discovered that the work itself -- the pursuit of the vision -- could give him a larger satisfaction than fame or money, and a total escape from the demands of daily life.
 So he became addicted to that work.
 Like any addict, he would do anything to keep his high, and in his struggle to keep that daily high he revolutionized painting, created some of the glories of modern art and established a personal and artistic mythology that has no comparison in all of history.